 Jackson Audio Asabi Review

 What happens when Jackson Audio works with modern guitar hero Mateus Asato?
-The Asabi overdrive distortion pedal of course!
-This unit is a very advanced analog design with some great control and sound capabilities.
-Available circuit board plug ins can change the sound of the device to match your desired play style without the need to purchase additional pedals.
+The Asabi overdrive distortion pedal, of course!
+This unit is a very advanced analog design.
+It has some great control and sound capabilities.
+Available circuit board plug-ins can change the sound of the device for your desired play style.
+All without the need to buy extra pedals.

-Lets have a look at some key features of the Asabi!
+Let’s have a look at some key specs of the Asabi!

 - Overdrive And Distortion

 - MIDI Controllable

 - Four Clipping Diode Presets

 - Analog Audio Circuitry